Engaging Employers: A Guide for Disability and Workforce Development Service Providers

 Service providers can often assist companies in becoming disability inclusive on a deeper level by adjusting the services provided and/or presenting core services in ways that employers can recognize an immediate benefit.
 Services that offer obvious employer benefits and are most likely within the capability/realm of most service providers include:

-- Helping establish a disability-related ERG or affinity group
+- Helping establish a disability-related ERG or affinity group; and

 Through all of this, it is critical to keep in mind that businesses seek to hire individuals with disabilities who meet the requirements of available job openings, as opposed to create jobs for individuals who service providers may be seeking to place.
 Employers may be frustrated with such a “mismatch in thinking” when working with service providers.